 Not So Good Sources

 2 Twinkies 2 gms

 3/4 cup Honey Bunches of Oats Honey Roasted 2 gms

 Nutritional shakes or “smoothies” are an excellent way to supplement the protein eaten with meals.
 (Protein bars are another method, but many of these bars have too many carbohydrates and taste terrible.)

 Here is a simple recipe for a high-protein, low-carb smoothie that can be enjoyed once, or even twice, a day.

 Process in blender until smooth and drink immediately.
-Of course, you can add yogurt, honey, ice cream, etc. But the above simple recipe is very healthy and tastes good.
+Of course, you can add yogurt, honey, maple syrup, ice cream, half a banana, etc. But the above recipe is simple, very healthy, and tastes good.

-There are many different protein powders on the market, but the one in the recipe is composed of high quality protein, and provides 27 grams of protein in one scoop of powder.
+There are many different protein powders on the market, but the one in the recipe is composed of high quality protein, and provides 20 grams of protein in one scoop of powder.
 It also tastes good!
-It also comes in chocolate, in which case when making a smoothie you might want to skip the frozen fruit and add some yogurt and ice cubes instead.
+It also comes in chocolate, in which case when making a smoothie you might want to skip the frozen fruit and add some plain yogurt (from grass-fed cows, like Siggi’s or Stonyfield Organic and ice cubes instead.